-'Combined Buffer Requirement' In the context of the CRD IV capital obligations, the combined requirements of the Capital Conservation Buffer and the GSII Buffer.
+'Combined Buffer Requirement' In the context of the CRD IV capital obligations, the combined requirements of the Capital Conservation Buffer, the GSII Buffer, the OSII buffer, the Systemic Risk bubber and an institution specific counter-cyclical buffer.

 'Commercial paper (CP)' Short-term notes issued by entities, including banks, for funding purposes.